pinskylab/Atlantic_croaker_range/README.md

 Moving forward with filtered assembly for mapping of Illumina reads: hifi4523.asm.bp.p_ctg.filtered.fa

+### Annotating genome assembly

+Using Liftoff v.
+1.6.3 and the Collicthys lucidus assembly GCA_004119915.2 (Gan et al. 2021), the closet relative with an annotated genome, as a reference. https://github.com/agshumate/Liftoff

+Produces annotation hifi.gff

 # Pre-processing and Mapping of Illumina reads

 Scripts are adapted from Nina Therkildsen's lab's data-processing repository (https://github.com/therkildsen-lab/data-processing).